jboehlein/BME3053c/README.md

 the database, this code will utilize .dat files.

 #### Instructions
-Once the code is opened, click run.
+To begin, the user must have .dat files of the ECGs stored in the same matlab folder as the code.
+Once the code is opened, the user will click run in the upper right hand side of the screen.
 This will open up the file explorer tab where the user must select the .dat file of the patient they wish to assess.
-The output of this code will print the patient's heartbeat, the type and time in which irregular heartbeats occur, will output either tachycardia if the patient's beats per minute is greater than 100, bradycardia if the patient's beats per minute is less than 50, or that the patient is 'not at risk of arrhythmia' if none of these are shown in the patient's ECG.
+The output of this display the ECG (10 second interval) in graphical form.
+In addition, the code will print the patient's heartbeat, the type and time in which irregular heartbeats occur, and whether or not the patient has tachycardia or bradycardia.
+If the patient is negative for all of these conditions according to the ECG, the code will print that the patient is 'not at risk of arrhythmia'.

 #### References
 ##### MIT-BIH Database: